-We're helping renters and landlords to benefit from the installation of solar panels on their homes.
+We're helping renters and rental providers to benefit from the installation of solar panels on their homes.

 As a renter, you will see benefits through a reduced energy bill.
 An average rental household can expect to save hundreds of dollars per year.
-Your landlord can save thousands off the upfront cost of installing solar and will benefit through the improvement to their rental property.
+Your rental provider can save thousands off the upfront cost of installing solar and will benefit through the improvement to their rental property.

-Your landlord can apply for a rebate of up to $1,850 on the cost of installing a solar system on their rental property and have the option to also apply for an interest-free loan to match their rebate amount.
+Your rental provider can apply for a rebate of up to $1,400 on the cost of installing a solar system on their rental property and have the option to also apply for an interest-free loan to match their rebate amount.

 How do renters get involved?

-If you're renting your home and would like to explore options for installing solar, contact your property manager or landlord to let them know about the Solar for rentals rebate and the potential to save thousands of dollars on the upfront cost of installing a solar system.
+If you're renting your home and would like to explore options for installing solar, contact your property manager or rental provider to let them know about the Solar for rentals rebate and the potential to save thousands of dollars on the upfront cost of installing a solar system.

 Typical yearly savings with solar

 |1 person household/ low solar usage home||2-3 person household / medium solar usage home||4+ person household / high solar usage home|

 |Typical yearly electricity bills before solar||$1,070 – $1,220||$1,490 – $1,730||$1,830 – $2,180|